Skip to main content

 Manually Validating A PowerShell Connection

 The Discover EWS Agent is designed to query Exchange via PowerShell in order to obtain a list of valid mailbox Data Targets.
-For troubleshooting purposes, it is sometimes helpful to issue the appropriate PowerShell commands manually in order to identify any permissions related issues.
-The steps for performing a manual query are listed below for both Basic and oAuth (Modern) authentication methods.
+For troubleshooting purposes, it is sometimes helpful to issue the appropriate PowerShell commands manually in order to identify any permissions-related issues.

 Using oAuth (Modern) Authentication